hoangphammr/quiz-challenge/README.md

 ## Troubleshooting
 Error: WebSocket connection failed

-Make sure your WebSocket server (php server.php) is running.
+Make sure your WebSocket server (php server.php start) is running.
-Ensure no other services are using port 8080 (or whatever port you have set).
+Ensure no other services are using port 9502 (or whatever port you have set).
 Error: Leaderboard not updating

 Ensure that the WebSocket connection is working and that the backend is sending updates properly.